 Lesson One: North America uses 110 volts and Europe uses a more powerful 220 volts.

-High-end electronics (laptops, smartphones, tablets, cameras, etc.) will all work in Europe because they’re built to work on multiple voltages.
+High-end electronics (laptops, smartphones, tablets, cameras, etc.) will all work in Europe because they’re designed to work on multiple voltages.
 All you need is a plug adaptor (like this one) so you can plug your device into the outlet.

 Low-end electronics are not rated for a higher voltage so they will fry if you plug them into a European outlet.
 This includes things like hair dryers, curling irons, hair straighteners, some electric shavers, etc. A good rule of thumb is that anything that heats up (i.e. hair dryer) or has a motor will be damaged if you plug it in.